cyan-teal/Browser-Block-Game/README.md

-A simple 2D web game, coded in javascript, inspired by minecraft.
+A simple 2D web game, coded in javascript, inspired by minecraft
-Made by @cyan-teal